-1.5.1.
-Step 1 - Checking system requirements
+1.4.3.1.
+Step 1 - System Requirements

 Before proceeding with the installation the system administrator should take a few moments to verify system requirements.
 Is the operating system version supported and are patches up-to-date?
 Take a few minutes to verify the system is current and supported (see Section 1.1.3, "System Requirements").